Definitions:

 Cause

 This is a genetic (inherited) illness.
-It is autosomal dominant (1/2 of children will inherit the tendency) with variable penetrence (not all who get the gene get Tourette's).
+It is autosomal dominant (1/2 of children of an affected parent will inherit the tendency) with variable penetrence (not all who get the gene get Tourette's).

 Treatment